Your Horoscope This Week: January 4 To 10

 AdvertisementADVERTISEMENT

 The mood shifts subtly as the week unfolds.
-The Leo Moon (Jan 4th–early Jan 6th) lights up your creativity and pleasure zone, making it easier to enjoy what you’re working toward — this could look like rewarding yourself after a productive day or flirting with a passion project just for fun.
-Midweek, the Virgo Moon (Jan 6th–8th) brings you back to earth, activating your work and wellness sector.
-Suddenly you’re deep-cleaning, organizing your calendar, or finally doing the thing you’ve been procrastinating (yes, that email).
+The Leo Moon (Jan 5th – early Jan 7th) lights up your creativity and pleasure zone, making it easier to enjoy what you’re working toward — this could look like rewarding yourself after a productive day or flirting with a passion project just for fun.
+Midweek, the Virgo Moon (Jan 7th – 9th) brings you back to earth, activating your work and wellness sector.
+Suddenly, you’re deep-cleaning, organising your calendar, or finally doing the thing you’ve been procrastinating (yes, that email).
 The key is not nitpicking yourself into paralysis… done is better than perfect.

 By the weekend, the Libra Moon activates your relationship sector, shifting the focus to connection.
 Plans feel sweeter, conversations flow more easily, and you’re reminded that success hits harder when it’s shared.
 The move this week?
 Build the future and enjoy the process.
 Both can coexist.